lrepno/dwh-coding-challenge/solution/README.md

 filters the rows with changes and split them to credit/balance dataframes, allowing to have 1 line per 1 transaction.

 In order to discuss how many transactions, when and what is the size of them, we would need to print all of them and analyze.
+I have also converted unix milliseconds to datetime to be human-readable for this table.

-No specific directions are given so I printed how much transactions occured and table with them.
+No specific directions are given so I printed how much transactions occured and table itself.

 ## How to run